garnierclement/pfe/projects/manticore/README.md

 #### Record

+The Record class is used to keep track of requests, states and history of the core activity and communication.

+The implementation of the Record class is located in `record.js` and used either in the main application `app.js` and the Core `manticore.js`.

-There are 2 types of records :
+We distinguish 2 types of records :

 * 	`active_resource` : these records track every resource that have been requested by another core node and are aware of :
 	+	the time of the reception of the `request` command on MaCh